 You will receive a Dutch health insurance card shortly afterwards which will have your name, date of birth, BSN number and policy number.

 8. Utilities – depending on your housing status you may need to sort out utility providers – from energy, water, internet, TV and telephone.
 You may also want to get a Dutch mobile phone number which start with a 06 prefix.
-If you require English-language help for setting up utilities in the Netherlands then check out PartnerPete site here.
 Also see our article on utilities in the Netherlands.

 9. Orientate around the neighbourhood – start getting to know your local area.
 Find out where the shops and supermarkets are, the public transport options and how to dispose of your rubbish and recycling.
 If you have children what are the childcare or schooling arrangements?